archd3sai/Predictive-Maintenance-of-Aircraft-Engine/README.md

-# Machine-Survival-Analysis
+# Survival Analysis of Aircraft Engines
-Survival analysis for predictive maintenance of machines using Weibull distributions and Recurrent Neural Networks in Keras
+Survival analysis for predicting RUL of Aircraft Engines using Weibull distributions and Recurrent Neural Networks in Keras